flickerstop/netflixSearchAPI/readme.md

 ```
 npm install
 ```
-Also requires MongoDB running on localhost on port 27017 but that can be changed in `src/modules/databaseManager.js`.
+Also requires MongoDB running on localhost on port 27017 but that can be changed in `src/modules/databaseManager.js` line 25.

-### Run the app
+### Run the Server
 ```
 npm start
 ```

 ### Run the tests
+Runs 25 GET/POST tests and evaluates the responses to make sure they have correct values.
 ```
 npm test
 ```

 # REST API
 The REST API can be access two ways.
-The first is by GET which is much simpler but does not allow filtering by multiple properties.
-The second is POST which allows filtering.
+The first is by GET which is much simpler but does not allow filtering by multiple properties, these also require exact matches on titles and actor names.
+The second is POST which allows filtering and searches.

 # GET